sshtools/slf4j-tty/README.md

  * Style and decorate any field with color, styles and emoticons.
  * Highlight parameters in parameterized log events.

+## Design

+SLF4J-TTY kind of steps outside of SLF4Js intended design a bit.
+Usually, any particular provider would actually be an adapter to a separate (existing) logging framework, for example Log4J.

+However, given SLF4J has become the de-facto standard, and all the projects I intend to use SLF4J-TTY with use it, I saw little point right now in implementing an entirely new logging framework.

+So instead, SLF4J-TTY is more basically more like `slf4j-simple`, which is the simple provider that implements the SLF4J API directly.
+The code in fact was based on this provider.

 ## Usage

 SLF4J-TTY is in Maven central, so simply add the dependency to your project.